lima21bd/IEEE-CIS-Fraud-Detection/readme.md

 - [x] Correlation.csv

-    All the selected features correlation with the target class are included in this csv file.
+    All the selected features correlation with respect to the target class are included in this csv file.

 - [x] Submission.csv

     This output file was submitted to the Kaggle Competetion.
-This contaions TransactionID & Predictions of my model.
+This contaions Predictions made by my model for each TransactionID.

 - [x] Report.pdf